-- your house Council Tax banding may have changed.
+- claims that your house Council Tax banding may have changed.

-- your computer has a virus and the caller needs remote access to your computer to fix it.
+- claims that your computer has a virus and the caller needs remote access to your computer to fix it.

-- raising money for charity or other good causes.
+- allegedly raising money for charity or other good causes.

 - investments and other offers for making money that sound too good to be true.